jeffdaniel30/modals_intro/README.md

 Starter code has been provided for you with all the files linked together.

+1. Cd into the modal_practice folder.
-1. Open the `index.html`, `style.css` and `app.js` in VScode to follow along and create a modal.
+2. Open the `index.html`, `style.css` and `app.js` in VScode to follow along and create a modal.
-2. Open the `index.html` in your browser.
+3. Open the `index.html` in your browser.

 ## Exercise